 In the not-too-distant past, the people of Ireland were extremely religious.
-For the most part, they were devout Catholics that both feared and respected the Roman Catholic Church.
+For the most part, they were devout Catholics who both feared and respected the Roman Catholic Church.

 However, because of a number of different reasons, this has since changed.

-In the past, the Church had an extraordinary amount of control over Ireland’s schools and hospitals and it regularly attempted to influence government policy.
+In the past, the Church had an extraordinary amount of control over Ireland’s schools and hospitals.
+It also made regular attempts to influence government policy.

-- Condoms and other forms of contraception were illegal up until 1980.
+- Up until 1980, condoms and other forms of contraception were illegal.

-- The constitutional prohibition on divorce wasn’t removed until 1995.
+- The constitutional prohibition on divorce remained in place until 1995.

 - Same-sex marriage didn’t become legal until 2015.

-As a result, the proposed scheme was engulfed in crisis and it inevitably brought down John A. Costello’s coalition government in 1951.
+As a result, the proposed scheme became engulfed in a crisis that eventually collapsed John A. Costello’s coalition government.

 It eventually came to light that the church had attempted to cover up a large number of cases where priests had sexually abused children under their care.